LuisErhardt/secret-languages/README.md

 This project contains functions, that translate text from or to secret languages, which are often used by children.

-So far, the languages Grünisch and Räubersprache are implemented.
+So far, the languages Grüfnisch and Räubersprache are implemented.

 ## Installation